oktavilla/hopp-docs/docs/identity/index.md

 # Identity - Subscriber and Lead Management

-A system for handling product offers and subscribers for an organisation.
-The purpose of this system is to tie the different parts of the product experience together for the customer.
+This part of the platform handles product offers and subscribers.
+It is used by the ”main product” website to handle signup, authentication and access management for the different parts of product experience.